 Every Grain (Downtown)

-Dining at the restaurant: Every Grain does not have outdoor dining, but indoor dining is available at limited capacity.
-If dining inside, be sure to try one of the restaurant’s artisanal teas that are brewed to-order.
+Dining at the restaurant: Every Grain does not have outdoor dining, but indoor dining is available.
+Be sure to try one of the restaurant’s artisanal teas that are brewed to-order.

 Takeout: All menu items are available for takeout, except the Hainan chicken.
 But fans needn’t be discouraged: you can get the Hainan chicken for pick-up if you order in-person.